 Tony shoved her hands into her pockets.
 She threw a glower at the Dark Influencer.
 “Sorry to disappoint.”

 Tony’s heart fluttered, and her knees trembled.
 She kept her voice indifferent.
 “Wish I could say the same.”

 What was she saying?
 Landon was nothing like what she expected of a Dark Influencer.
 They were dark and brooding, like Tony, but unlike her, they sported red horns and tails.
 She peeked at Landon.

 A devil’s tails swished back and forth behind him.

 “My eyes are up here.”

 Tony snapped her gaze away.
-She stuck out her lower lip and folded her arms.
+She folded her arms.
 “Whatever.”
-She shot a glare at Landon who grinned back.
-Might as well play along.
-He was only talking to her to throw her off, trying to distract her from what he probably believed was an important duty.
+She shot a glare at Landon, who grinned back.
+She might as well play along.
+He was talking to her to throw her off and to distract her from what he believed was an important duty.
 “You won’t win.
 Darkness will never win.”

 “Is that so, Tony?”
-The name rolled off Landon’s tongue and made Tony’s knees shake.
-He stepped closer to Tony.
-Again, he raked Tony with his eyes.
-Heat flushed up Tony’s neck.
+Her name rolled off Landon’s tongue and made Tony’s knees shake.
+He stepped closer.
+Again, he raked Tony with his vision.
+Heat flushed up her neck.
 “May the best Influencer win.”